-SAMUT PRAKAN: A small oil tanker carrying 400,000 litres of smuggled diesel has been seized and the four crew arrested by marine police, deputy police chief Pol Gen Suchart Teerasawat said.
+A small oil tanker carrying 400,000 litres of smuggled diesel was seized and its crew arrested in Samut Prakan on Saturday.

-Pol Gen Suchart, as director of the police centre for suppression of illegal fuel, said the Thailand-registered MV Nua Samut 9 was boarded and searched by marine police while moored near Koh Sichang, off Chon Buri province, on Saturday afternoon.
+Pol Gen Suchart Teerasawat, director of the police centre for suppression of illegal fuel, said the Thailand-registered MV Nua Samut 9 was boarded and searched on Saturday afternoon by marine police while the vessel was moored near Koh Sichang off Chon Buri province.

 Pol Lt Gen Jirapop Puridet, commissioner of the Central Investigation Bureau, said the smuggled diesel would have been sold to pump outlets, boat operators and other clients for 15-16 baht per litre.
 The current retail price is around 30 baht per litre.

 - cargo: things that are being sent by ship, plane, train or truck - สินค้าที่บรรทุกและจัดส่งโดยเรือ เครื่องบินหรือรถไฟ

 - crewmen: the male members of a group who work on a ship, aircraft, etc. - ลูกเรือผู้ชาย